Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Indoors Range with Multiple Bays

-Once you’re there, that bay belongs to you and the only person that can tell you to leave are the employees.
+Once you’re there, that bay belongs to you, and the only people who can tell you to leave are the employees.
 That said, don’t be a jerk about it.

 Ruger Mark IV

-When you’re all done, pack up, clean up and get out as quickly as possible so that other fellow gun owners may enjoy themselves.
+When you’re all done, pack up, clean up, and exit as quickly as possible so that other fellow gun owners who are waiting may enjoy themselves.
 Most ranges only have a dozen or so bays so everyone needs to be considerate about things.

 If you’re with a large group, try not to bother the shooter.
-I’ve seen it too many times where the shooter turns around with his gun and accidentally “sweeps” people with the muzzle.
+I’ve seen it too many times where the shooter turns around to answer someone and accidentally “sweeps” people with the muzzle of their gun.

 Don’t do that…